Cameras & Photography

 A raindrop falling off a leaf may not seem very remarkable, but when viewed up close, it's a complicated dance between the leaf, water and air.
 Raindrop photography shows us what we've been missing.

 Do you want to make a new photo look as though it was taken in the early 1900s?
-All it takes is a special chemical soak in the darkroom or a few clicks of the mouse on the computer.
+You're looking for the sepia tone effect — and all it takes is a special chemical soak or a few clicks on the computer to get it.
+Learn how today!

 When you look at a photograph, consider all of the visual elements that make it so striking: light versus dark, red against blue, black on white.
 How do we make these things that seem to clash work so harmoniously on paper?